 In addition, the UK signed a legally binding international treaty in 1968, the NPT, agreeing to negotiate in good faith on effective measures relating to nuclear disarmament.
 The NPT commits its signatories to undertake ‘concrete disarmament efforts’, not invest in a brand-new nuclear weapons system that will ensure Britain is nuclear-armed for further decades to come.

 Trident is not the jobs provider it is claimed to be

 CND has calculated that approximately 11,520 civilian jobs are directly dependent on Trident.
 Guaranteeing people’s livelihoods matters but £205 billion can be used far more effectively to create well-paid jobs than wasting it on replacing Trident.
-The skills of the workers would be welcome in building conventional ships or in rapidly developing industries such as renewable energy.
+A Defence Diversification Agency should be established to ensure the skills of the workers would be transferred to other industries, such as building conventional ships or producing renewable energy.
 A government-led economic diversification plan would minimise the job losses should Trident be scrapped.